ZwQ803/MM-Skin/README.md

 python VQA_test.py --model-path MERGED_SKINVL_MODEL
 ```

 Replace `caption file` and `image folder` in the script with your dataset paths.
+We provide preprocessed MM-Skin test data in /Dataframe/test/VQA, which can be used directly for evaluation.

 **2. Supervised Fine-Tuning (SFT) Classification**